Acting Group leader: Stefania Raimondo (Stefano Geuna, Rector of the University of Turin)

 2005-12 Assistant Professor, at the Department of Human and Animal Biology (then Department of Life Sciences and Systems Biology) , University of Torino, Italy

-2012 to date Assistant Professor, at the Department of Clinical and Biological Sciences, University of Torino, Orbassano (Torino), Italy
+2012 - 2017 Assistant Professor, at the Department of Clinical and Biological Sciences, University of Torino, Orbassano (Torino), Italy

-2017 qualified to become Associate Professor in Comparative Anatomy and Citology (BIO/06) and in Applied Biology (BIO/13).
+2018 to date Associate Professor in Comparative Anatomy and Citology (BIO/06) and in Applied Biology (BIO/13).

 2020 to date Member in the Nerve Regeneration's Lab at NICO - University of Torino